 Prior to 2024, the East County Fire and Rescue maintained three separate funds to accumulate assets for future capital purchases and for current capital expenditures: the equipment fund, apparatus replacement fund, and facilities fund.
 Funds were transferred to these three reserve funds from the general fund when the ending fund balance permitted.
-In 2023, the district consolidated these three reserve funds into the Capital Project Fund (ECFR Board of Fire Commissioners, 2023a).
+In 2023, the district consolidated these three reserve funds into the capital projects fund (ECFR, 2023d).
 The consolidation of the equipment, apparatus replacement, and facilities reserve funds into a single capital projects fund would simplify financial reporting and use of fiscal performance measures to increase transparency.

 The board of fire commissioners maintained a philosophy that the district should pay as it goes for apparatus and equipment capital projects, accumulating assets and completing the capital projects when funds were available.
 However, the district did not previously have a capital projects plan identifying the timing and expense of future apparatus, equipment, and facilities capital projects.
 After consolidation of the three reserve funds into a single capital projects fund and development of a replacement schedule for apparatus and equipment, staff identified that while the district had been successful increasing reserve funds, the district was over 2.6 million dollars behind full funding of the capital projects fund for apparatus and equipment replacement (excluding capital facilities projects).
-This necessitates an increase in transfer from the general fund to the reserve fund.
+This necessitates an increase in transfers from the general fund to the reserve fund.

-Budgeting transfer of funds from the general fund to the capital projects fund will enhance the district's ability to develop adequate funding for mid- to long-term capital projects and improve capital projects fund cash flow.
+Budgeting transfer of funds from the general fund to the capital projects fund will enhance the district's ability to meet immediate to mid-term apparatus and equipment capital projects needs and improve capital projects fund cash flow.

 Historically, the district used the capital reserve funds and general fund like savings accounts and a checking account respectively, transferring to the reserve funds to accumulate assets and back to the general fund for expenditure.
 This practice resulted in significant fluctuations in general fund expenses and made it more complex to provide transparency related to ongoing operational expenses and capital projects expenses.
-Moving forward the district will expend funds for capital projects directly from the capital projects fund, stabilizing general fund expenditures and increasing transparency of the district's capital projects program.
+In 2024, the district implemented the practice of expending funds for capital projects directly from the capital projects fund, stabilizing general fund expenditures and increasing transparency of the district's capital projects program.